- Mrs Wright (Head of Department)

 As a department we use innovative teaching and learning strategies to ensure that all of pupils reach their full potential in this academically demanding subject.
 We also ensure that pupils see History as a ‘living’ subject by taking them on trips outside of school to places such as the Manchester Museum and Quarry Bank Mill, plus many others, throughout their time at Trinity.

-History at Trinity has consistently been the most popular option subject at GCSE level.
+History at Trinity continues to be a popular option subject at GCSE.
 Indeed many of our pupils have gone on to study History at A-Level and for their Degree.
-History is the most successful department at Trinity in terms of the number of pupils achieving a level 6+ at the end of Key Stage 3.

 Pupils begin their study of History in Year 7 by learning what History actually is and the key skills they need to succeed in the Subject.
 They then complete in-depth studies of the Roman Empire and of Medieval England.